Nate Landman

 Personal Life

-Nathan Landman is married to Brynna DeLuzio, a former volleyball player for the Colorado Buffaloes.
-He is often referred to as the “Nateland Man” on the “Nateland” podcast, a show hosted by comedians Nate Bargatze, Dusty Slay, Aaron Weber, and Brian Bates.
+Landman is married to Brynna DeLuzio, a former Colorado Buffaloes volleyball player.
+The couple has been a steady presence throughout his professional career, and he often spends his time in his hometown of Danville, California.
+He is also frequently referenced as the “Nateland Man” on the “Nateland” podcast, hosted by comedians Nate Bargatze, Dusty Slay, Aaron Weber, and Brian Bates.